ZXVentures/ar-sec-coding-challenge/README.md

 ## How to deliver?

-* Please, do not open a PR with your test.
+* Please, do not open a PR with your solution.
 * Please, do not fork this repo.
-* **Once you have finished the challenge, please send a link to your github repo to the RRHH recruiter **
+* **Once you have finished the challenge, please send a link to your github repo to the recruiter.**